akarmanov2022/akarmanov2022/README.md

 # Hello there! 👋 I'm Arseniy Karmanov

-Welcome to my GitHub profile!
-I'm a passionate Java Developer with a strong affinity for building robust applications using Java and Spring.
-I enjoy tackling complex problems and continuously learning new technologies to enhance my skills.
+Welcome to my profile!
+I’m a passionate Java Developer with a strong inclination towards building robust applications using Java and Spring.
+I relish the challenge of solving intricate problems and am always eager to learn and improve my skills by staying updated with the latest technologies.

 ## 🚀 About Me
 - 🔭 Currently working as a **Java Developer**